defagos/make-fmwk/README.markdown

 ### Adapters

 Since this tool is not mainstream (and is unlikely to be), some projects cannot be used as is with the `make-fmwk` command.
 For some projets I find helpful, I will provide adapters which checkout the original source code and create a project that `make-fmwk` will be happy to deal with.
 Those are found under the `adapters` directory, and you simply need to run the provided `generate.sh` script to checkout the code, create the project and build the `.staticframework`s (which are saved into `~/StaticFrameworks`).

-### Version history

-* 1.0 (September 2010): Initial release
-* 1.1 (October 2010): Convention over configuration philosophy.
-Easier to use
-* 1.2 (October 2010): Ability to force link for specific files.
-Other minor improvements
-* 1.3 (May 2012): Minor fixes for Xcode 4, removal of the useless `link-fmwk.sh` command, and shortened documentation